auth0/rules/rules/appery.md

 ## Generate an Appery.io Session Token

 This rule is used to generate a session token for accessing [Appery.io Database Services](http://appery.io/).
 The rule adds a new `user.apperyio_session_token` property set to the user profile containing the Appery.io session token.
-Yuo can use this `session token` to make further Appery.io API calls.
+You can use this `session token` to make further Appery.io API calls.

 The only way of generating a session token is using the [`login`](http://docs.appery.io/documentation/users-rest-api/) endpoint with a username/password credentials.
 Since you will be storing users on Auth0, we have to create a rule that uses a long random string with high entropy as a password for all users.
 You can think of it as a replacement for an API master key to obtain `session tokens`.
 Nobody can see this password since it's hashed on Appery.io database.
 You could rotate it, but in this case, make sure you update the existing users.